 In the middle watch he is sustained by a vision of Immortality, or the impersonate forces of the Universe.
-In Edwin Arnold's poetical language. he beholds "The silver islands of a sapphire sea," and beyond and within, all the "power that builds."
+In Edwin Arnold's poetical language, he beholds "The silver islands of a sapphire sea," and beyond and within. all the "power that builds."

 In the next watch the secret of Sorrow is unfolded.
 It proceeds from imperfections which, in a world conditioned like ours, cannot be avoided, and from moral evil which, as we are human, will not be avoided.
-Sorrow, therefore, will never cease on earth, and do than to rise above it and aspire to a more perfect state.
+Sorrow, therefore, will never cease on earth, and the wise man has nothing better to do than to rise above it and aspire to a more perfect state.

 As the meditation deepens, the finished path is at last revealed to the seer as he sits under the Wisdom Tree.
-It consists in the removal of all the impeding conditions, emancipation from all flesh-trammels, which are never again to be imposed, and, consequently, deliverance from the need all sorts and conditions of men, women, of all further transmigrations.
+It consists in the removal of all the impeding conditions, emancipation from all flesh-trammels, which are never again to be imposed, and, consequently, deliverance from the need of all further transmigrations.

-is known to be one with the Supreme Lord of the Universe.
-The Universe itself is perceived to be a mere illusion was tender and forgiving. which has served its turn; nothing but Thought, in fact, remains.
-Thus the life of the Buddha grows singularly at last, without priests or sacrifices, without prerogative and caste, the wise and good possess Nirvanawhich is nowhere, nothing-but yet is a consciousness here as well as yonder -a state, not a place-"this is life eternal."
-"The life that shines beyoud our broken lamps.
+In the last spiritual analysis all soul is known to be one with the Supreme Lord of the Universe.
+The Universe itself is perceived to be a mere illusion which has served its turn; nothing but Thought, in fact, remains.
+Thus at last, without priests or sacrifices, without prerogative and caste, the wise and good possess Nirvanawhich is nowhere, nothing-but yet is clearing of a landscape after rain toward a consciousness here as well as yonder sunset.
+This is how he died: -a state, not a place-"this is life eternal."
+"The life that shines beyond our broken lamps.
 The lifeless, timeless Bliss."
-And as this supreme and amazing spiritual conception bursts upon the Buddha, he looks up and perceives that the night is departing:
+And as this supreme sionary habits, arrives in his travels and amazing spiritual conception bursts upon the Buddha, he looks and, standing on a rock, looks across up and perceives that the night is the water.
+The language now rises in departing: